MattyOL/Future_Forest-Project-1/README.md

 Font Awesome was used to import icons used across the site.

 # Google Fonts
-Google Fonts was used for the fonts.
+Google Fonts was used for the fonts

 # Github
 Github was used to store the project's code after being pushed from Git.